The drinking age in Turkey: 5 things you need to know

 Turkey has a fairly low drinking age for tourists, which can be great news for some travelers with an affinity for socializing.

-But as always, it’s important to respect the laws and local customs of the country you’re visiting.
+Even though it is lower than America’s, it’s important to respect the laws and local customs of the country you’re visiting.